IELTS Academic Reading Test-13

 A similar ruse, at a local level, will further illustrate how easily people’s base fears are exploited.
 A common practice is to give people a number of options, say in a housing development, ranging from no change to radical transformation of an area.
 The aim is to persuade people to agree significant modifications, which may involve disruption to their lives, and possibly extra expenditure.
 The individuals, fearful of the worst possible outcome, plump for the middle course.
 And this, incidentally, is invariably the option favoured by the authorities.
 Everything is achieved under the guise of market research, but it is obviously a blatant exercise in the manipulation of people’s fears.

-Fear and survival Fear and anxieties about the future affect us still.
+Fear and anxieties about the future affect us still.
 People are wracked with self-doubt and low self-esteem.
 In the struggle to exist and advance in life, a seemingly endless string, of obstacles is encountered, so many, in fact, that any accomplishment seems surprising. liven when people do succeed they are still nagged by uncertainty.

 Not surprisingly, feelings like doubt, fear, anxiety and pessimism are usually associated with failure.
 Yet, if properly harnessed, they are the driving force behind success, the very engines of genius.